+[PR.5.2.6-2 E] The 5G system shall be able to authorize a UE to temporarily access a specific local hosting network.

 PR.5.3.6-3

 [PR.5.3.6-3 A]: Subject to localized service agreements, the 5G network shall enable a home network operator to authorize a UE for using its home network services via a visited hosting network for a certain period of time and/or location.